 The toddler years mean lots of mess and, in turn, plenty of baths to wash the mess away.
-As Baby becomes more curious, you’ll need to ensure you’re extra vigilant during bathtime to avoid potential hazards and help her stay safe.
+As Baby becomes more curious, you’ll need to ensure you’re extra vigilant during bathtime to avoid potential hazards and help them stay safe.
 Here are some bathroom safety tips to help keep bathtime fun.

 - Take precautions: Toddlers aren’t known for their gracefulness, so it’s helpful to plan ahead if Baby is an explorer.
-Consider a suction bath mat to prevent slips if she decides to stand up in the tub.
+Consider a suction bath mat to prevent slips if they decide to stand up in the tub.
 Babyproofing bath items, like faucet covers, may be a good investment to avoid any bumps on the head.
 You can also cover the faucet with a facecloth for extra padding.

 - Use toddler-friendly products: As much as try to avoid it, suds will most likely make contact with Baby’s eyes at some point when rinsing out that shampoo.
 Look for products geared toward toddlers that are extra sensitive to minimize discomfort when bathing and rinsing.